britishredcrosssociety/resilience-index-book/02-technical.Rmd

 The geographr package [2](https://github.com/britishredcrosssociety/geographr) has a script which deals with updating trust codes [here](https://github.com/britishredcrosssociety/geographr/blob/main/data-raw/lookup_trust_msoa.R).
 This logic was used in the *'trust_changes.R'* file to create *'trust_changes.rds'* dataset which could be used to check changes in Trust codes.

 Checks were done to see if any Trust codes were found in the PHE England catchment calculations but not in the trusts defined as open in the geographr package [3](https://github.com/britishredcrosssociety/geographr/blob/main/data-raw/points_nhs_trusts.R) and vice versa [here](https://github.com/britishredcrosssociety/resilience-index/blob/28763b0fa47e4c02bc945950f39e8696f831fd52/R/capacity/health-inequalities/england/trust_types/trust_msoa_lad_catchments.R#L48).
 Any changes were updated in the PHE England catchment calculations and saved as *lookup\_trust_lad.rds*.

+#### Dealing with changes in LAD codes

+England Local Authority District codes and names can change over time.
+Because different indicator data was at differing time points they were all aligned to the 2021 LAD code using the  *'lad_lookup_over_times'* function from geographr.

 #### Relative value indicators